atlassian-labs/FSRT/README.md

   Options:
     -d, --debug
-    --callgraph            Dump a graphviz formatted callgraph
+        --dump-ir <DUMP_IR> Dump the IR for the specified function.
-    --cfg                  Dump a graphviz formatted control flow graph of the function specified in `--function` -f, --function <FUNCTION>  A specific function to scan.
+    -f, --function <FUNCTION>  A specific function to scan.
 Must be an entrypoint specified in `manifest.yml` -h, --help                 Print help information
     -V, --version              Print version information